PapageorgiouMarios/Missionaries-and-Cannibal-Problem/README.md

 the cannibals will "eat" the missionaries and we don't want that.

 The algorithm we'll be using is called A*(Star) algorithm which uses techniques for path finding and graph traversals.
 All we have to do is give as inputs the number of both missionaries and cannibals(N), the capacity of people for the boat(M) and how many moves we wish the boat to transfer.

+Our algorithm's main objective is:

+-Check if it is possible to transfer all people in one island with the data we have given

+-Print all states of all realized transfers

+-In case of successful transfers, print if all states were less or equal than the number of transfers we would like

+Note: In case of invalid input, the user is asked to give input again.
+Also, in the code lines 90-93, the user can remove the comments and check all possible children of each state(for debugging reasons mainly).